-2. CHARACTERITICS OF NEW MODEL TETHERED-SPS
+2. Characteristics of Tethered-SPS

-There are two versions of the new Tethered-SPS.
-One is direct power supply from the solar power generator to the microwave power transmitter, which transmits time-varying power as the sun angle of the solar panel changes with local time.
+There are two versions of the Tethered-SPS.
+One is the direct power supply from the solar power generator to the microwave power transmitter, which transmits time-varying power as the sun angle of the solar panel changes with local time.
 The change of the power with the local time could be accepted for the commercial system in the mixture of varieties of the power resources on the ground, especially in the initial phase of SPS commercialization.
-Figure 4 shows the combination of the power supplies to meet with the diurnal variation of the power consumption in Japan.
-The power from 50 Tethered-SPS (60)GW max) is superimposed on the same chart for reference.
-SPS can substitute for the power generated by LNG or petroleum, which greatly contributes to the reduction of CO2.